BlueBrain/Deflect/doc/RelNotes.md

 * Many classes of the Server part have been renamed
 * Various API fixes
 * Project-wide codestyle cleanup
+* DesktopStreamer: Minor fixes for desktop interaction, only show checkbox on supported platforms (OSX)

 ## Deflect 0.5